How to Capture the Crow

 “I just need directions...”
 I say quietly.

 I glance both ways trying to see past the crowded sky full of rain and mist then I look back at the red hand still urging me not to cross.
 Nothing looks like it is coming so I quickly run across the street.
-The water is slick with oil and mud.
-My old tennis shoes fail to grip the ground halfway through the street and I fall twisting my ankle.
+The water is slick with oil and mud and my old tennis shoes fail to grip the ground halfway through the street and I fall twisting my ankle.
 I cry out in pain then I quickly try to pull myself away but my shoe is stuck on something deep in the black dirty waters.
 I reach my hands into the water and I try to untangle the mess of twigs and mud that surround my foot.

 The girl I had been following reaches into the water and unties my shoe pulling my foot out of it.
 She then carries me across the street slowly.
 I shake and hold onto her in shock until she sets me down on the sidewalk.
+I cough up water and struggle to catch my breath.

-“Highland drive is ten miles away” She says crouching next to me.
-“Do you have a car?”
+"Highland Drive is ten miles away" She says crouching next to me.
+"Do you have a car?"

 “N…No” I stutter looking up at her confused and blinking as the raindrops hit my eye lashes.